Shaoqigit/PyXfem/README.md

 - TMM embeded for multi-layered configuration
 - higher order shape function and integration ($p=10$)
 - Message and log system

+### To do list

+- Refactoring of 1D Lobatto shape function to be consistent with 2D and 3D
+- 3D quadratic element

 ## For development and contribution